Shared Nothing v.s. Shared Disk Architectures: An Independent View

 Shared Nothing is a data architecture for distributed data storage in a clustered environment.
 Data is partitioned in some manner and spread across a set of machines with each machine having sole access, and hence sole responsibility, for the data it holds.

 By comparison Shared Disk is exactly what it says; disk accessible from all cluster nodes.
 These two architectural styles are described in the two figures.
 In the Shared Nothing Architecture notice how there is complete segregation of data i.e. it is owned solely by a single node.
-In the Shared Disk any node can access any piece of data and any single piece of data has no dedicated owner.

 Understanding the Trade-offs for Writing